Student Health Insurance Waiver Process

 - You are on a J visa and have adequate health insurance purchased before you arrive in the US.

-- Your government or embassy pays for your insurance through an outside company.
+- Your government or embassy pays for your tuition and provides insurance through a U.S. Insurance company.

 - You have insurance through your/spouse’s/parent's U.S. employer.